- One-page profiles

 - Person-centred reviews

 - Working Together For Change

-This person-centred thinking tool helps you to have conversations about what a good day is like, starting with when they wake up until they go to bed.
+This person-centred thinking tool helps you to have conversations about what a good day is like, from when a person wakes up to when they go to bed.

 It is a way to learn about what matters to someone and what support they need to have good days and avoid bad days.
-We need this information about everyone who receives support and colleagues as well.
-This is a way to start or add to one-page profiles for people and colleagues and to decide together on actions.
-To help the person have more good days and less bad days – what needs to happen?
+We need this information about everyone who receives support, and colleagues as well.
+This is a way to start or add to one-page profiles for colleagues and for those supported, and to decide together on actions.
+To help the person to have more good days and less bad days, what needs to happen?
 This is recorded in the action plan.

-It helps to understand what matters to the person and what needs to happen to have more good days and fewer bad days.
+It helps to understand what matters to the person and what needs to happen for them to have more good days and fewer bad days.

 Use it now:

 You can download a PDF of the Good Day/Bad Day tool here to see how it looks, or start using one today with this free template.